51026_rmtc_26-27_season_imagery_anne_show_page-(1).jpg

 Details and context – may contain spoilers!

-- Substances: Faux alcohol is drunk, but no intoxicated characters are portrayed.
+• Substances: Faux alcohol is often drunk but no intoxicated characters are portrayed.

 Back to show listing